Art & Design

 A dramatic setting to display astounding kimono

-The main building of the museum is made of Okinawan coral and limestone, designed in the spirit of Gaudi.
-But inside, the cypress structure is grand and, at once, cavernous and cozy.
+The new wing of the museum is made of Okinawan coral and limestone, designed in the spirit of Gaudi.
+But inside the main building, the cypress structure is grand and, at once, cavernous and cozy.
 The wooden rafters of the structure provide a stark and stunning backdrop to the colorful and intricate kimono.

 More than 100 kimono are on permanent display in the museum, but only a quarter of them are exhibited at any one time.